adcolabs/.github/profile/README.md

-We are a small company based in germany developing software products
+We are a small company based in germany developing software